JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 {#patchPluginXml-changeNotes}

 A short summary of new features, bugfixes, and changes provided with the latest plugin version.
-Change notes are displayed on the JetBrains Marketplace plugin page and in the Plugins settings dialog.
+Change notes are displayed on the JetBrains Marketplace plugin page and in the <control>Plugins</control> settings dialog.
 Simple HTML elements, like text formatting, paragraphs, lists, etc., are allowed.

 The change notes content is automatically wrapped with `<![CDATA[... ]]>`.